jhenderson709/TESS-Stellar-Variability-Catalog-Analysis/README.md

 ![TESS_GIANT_VSC](https://github.com/user-attachments/assets/c10545bd-1eb3-4cce-847d-fb486bdaebc7)
 * GIANT stars are less common in any stellar population, and that proves true in the TESS VSC.
 29% of stars in the data set are GIANT stars.
 * GIANT stars within the data have been thouroughly examined.
 Many sectors have ~99% of their GIANT stars featured in a publication already.
-* Sector 10 has the highest percenatage of unpublished GIANT stars: 5%
+* Sector 10 has the highest percentage of unpublished GIANT stars: 5%

 ##
-### Pulsation Period Distribution and Filtering; _Where should we look for pulsations?_
+### Pulsation Period Distribution; Where Should We Look for Pulsations?
 Below is a histogram, constructed with a bin size of 0.01 days, counting the frequency of pulsation periods across the entire data set with no filters applied:
 <p align="center">
   <img src="https://github.com/user-attachments/assets/7c377b2f-9286-485d-9512-f4afc472cf43">
 </p>
 This visualization indicates a bi-modal distribution; there are two periods that occur most often – ~0.05 days and ~1.0 days.
 Additionally, there is a significant drop off in detected periods after ~1.10 days.
-If we begin slicing the data by attributes such as Confidence Level, Spectral Type, and Spectral Designation, we can determine what kinds of stars/stellar structure contributes to various period ranges.
+If we begin slicing the data by attributes such as Confidence Level, Spectral Type, and Spectral Designation, we can determine what better determine correlations between pulsation data and stellar parameters.
 <br/><br/>

 ##